-I finished reading Peter Grose’s engrossing An Awkward Truth
+Peter Grose’s engrossing “An Awkward Truth

-a few weeks ago but only now have had the time to review it.
-Written in 2009, the book is a thorough examination of the catastrophic Japanese bombing of Darwin in February 1942.
+” (2009) is a thorough examination of the catastrophic Japanese bombing of Darwin in February 1942.
 The book opens up with an anonymous poem of soldiers’ doggerel “Bloody Darwin

 ” that has eerie parallels with John Cooper Clark’s 1980s British urban classic Evidently Chickentown

 .
 “This bloody town’s a bloody cuss/No bloody trams, no bloody bus/And no one cares for bloody us/Oh bloody, bloody Darwin.”
-The poem is apt as the story of Darwin’s first bombing (it would be attacked a further 58 times) is one of official incompetence, wilful neglect, looting, desertion and failure of leadership that cast a dark shadow on Australia’s war record.
+The poem is apt as the story of Darwin’s first war bombing (it would be attacked a further 58 times) is one of official incompetence, wilful neglect, looting, desertion and failure of leadership that cast a dark shadow on Australia’s war record.

-(who lived until 1976), the force learned from their Hawaiian mistakes and caused more damage in Darwin, taking more civilian casualties and sinking more ships.
-At the time Darwin stood with Coventry as one of the biggest air attacks of the war.
-Its death toll of around 300 people remains the deadliest single event on Australian soil.
-The chief villain of the book is not Fuchida but Charles Aubrey Abbott
+(who lived until 1976), they learned from Hawaiian mistakes and caused more damage in Darwin, taking more civilian casualties and sinking more ships.
+At the time Darwin stood with Coventry as one of the two biggest air attacks of the war.
+The toll of 300 people remains the deadliest single event on Australian soil.
+The villain of the book is not Fuchida but Charles Aubrey Abbott

 a former NSW Country Party politician who dabbled with the extreme right.
 He was appointed NT’s administrator in 1937.
-When war arrived in 1939, the town of Darwin accepted it apathetically believing it was still half a world away.
-But by 1941 things had changed as Japan looked like entering on the Axis side.
-Darwin was suddenly a target.
-On 7 December Japan launched a double strike hitting out at Pearl Harbour while launching a large ground based invasion of Malaya supported by a bombing campaign from Hong Kong to Singapore.
+When war arrived in 1939, Darwin accepted it apathetically believing it was still half a world away.
+But in 1941 Japan entered on the Axis side. and Darwin was suddenly a target.
+On 7 December Japan launched a double strike hitting out at Pearl Harbor while launching a large ground based invasion of Malaya, supported by a bombing campaign from Hong Kong to Singapore.
 Disaster followed disaster.
 McArthur’s indecisiveness cost the Philippines, Guam fell as did the citadel of Singapore.
 Japan could now turn its attentions to its real target: Java’s oilfields.Across the sea in Darwin, authorities drew up plans for evacuation.
 Abbott sat on the plans and argued a state of emergency would cause unnecessary panic.
 Women and children were eventually taken out by boat in a chaotic evacuation.
 Darwin’s port was transformed into a supply base for the defence of the Dutch East Indies.
 Ships piled up in the harbour where inefficient design and strike-prone wharfies made for painfully slow loading and unloading.
 Including Royal Australian and US Navy vessels there was 45 ships in Darwin harbour at the time of the bombing.

 On 19 February, the Japanese Nagumo Force with its four aircraft carriers rendezvoused in the Timor Sea south of Maluku, 350km north of Darwin.
 It unleashed 188 aircraft, five more than in the first wave at Pearl and set a course for Darwin.
-They flew southward in the gap between Bathurst and Melville Island before turning in a loop to approach Darwin from the south-east.
+They flew southward between Bathurst and Melville Island before turning in a loop to approach Darwin from the south-east.
 This had the double advantage of having the sun behind them and being the least likely direction of attack.

-Worse was to follow when those left behind decided Darwin was ideal for a spot of looting.
-Army personnel including military police were involved taking goods away by the truckload.
-By nightfall matters turned violent within drunken military personnel firing over the heads of crowds as they gathered to leave Darwin.
-There were no sanitary services and all the wharfies had fled leaving surviving ships with no way of unloading.
-The military police were out of control but as Grose writes “the Administrator’s port, sherry and other fine wines were in safe hands.
-Otherwise, Darwin was a mess.”
+Those left behind decided Darwin was ideal for looting.
+Army personnel including military police took goods away by the truckload.
+By nightfall matters turned violent with drunken military personnel firing over the heads of crowds leaving Darwin.
+There were no sanitary services and the wharfies fled leaving surviving ships with no way of unloading.
+The military police were out of control but “the Administrator’s port, sherry and other fine wines were in safe hands,” Grose wrote.
+“Otherwise, Darwin was a mess.”